 Pricing that’s competitive—if you understand the terms

 GoDaddy didn’t top our list of the best cheap web hosting providers, but promo pricing is aggressive and there are frequent deals.
-Intro rates on shared plans often land around the $5.99–$8.99/month range with multi-year terms, and WordPress plans routinely see similar promos with a richer feature set.
+Intro rates on shared plans often land under $10/month with multi-year terms, and WordPress plans routinely see similar promos with a richer feature set.
+Renewal rates are higher (industry-standard), so budget for the post-promo price.

 Other Considerations